cpske/ISP/agile/agile.md

 - [Another version with commentary](https://www.smartsheet.com/comprehensive-guide-values-principles-agile-manifesto#the-twelve-agile-manifesto-principles).
 I prefer this one.
 - [Kananize](https://kanbanize.com/agile/project-management/principles) for longer explanation of each principle.

 1. *Satisfy the Customer* through early and frequent release of software.
-Collaboration and communication with Customer.
+Communicate with the Customer; listen to feedback.
 2. *Accommodate change*
    - Welcome changing requirements, even late in development.
    - Change means you are getting closer to client's true needs.